loeeeee/immich-in-lxc/README.md

 For a CUDA user, to install ffmpeg, it is recommend not to use the ffmpeg in the Ubuntu APT repo, because its hardware acceleration is not enabled at the compile time.
 Instead, a version from [Jellyfin](https://jellyfin.org) that supports all kinds of hardware acceleration is recommended, because that version is well-maintained and receive active updates.
 And here is how this could be done.

+Side note, after some digging around, I found out that the official `immich` image uses FFmpeg from Jellyfin as well.
+What a coincidence.

 First, we need to add the repository of Jellyfin to the system package manager.
 The following commands is mostly copy-and-paste from [the official installation documentation](https://jellyfin.org/docs/general/installation/linux#repository-manual), and is for `Ubuntu` and its derivative only.

 A `Debian` user should go to its official install documentation and follow the instruction there.
 Though, the difference is subtle.
 One should follow the instruction until just before installing the entire Jellyfin ---- we don't need that here, only its FFmpeg component.